 It’s a great film that will allow everyone, beeks and non-beeks alike, to appreciate what the honeybee does for itself and for us.

 Bee populations are declining at an alarming rate.
 When an organism that is responsible for more than 25% of the food on our tables disappears, our very existence is threatened.

-Einstein said it best, that if the bees disappeared, human life would end in four years.
-That’s not a hypothesis I want to test and yet the evidence is already being seen.
+Einstein said it best that if the bees disappeared, human life would end in four years.
+That’s not a hypothesis I want to test, and yet the evidence is there.

 It also gives us a glimmer of hope on what some beekeepers are doing to provide a safe environment for the bee and calls you to join in the fight.